KooEeVee/ot_harjoitustyo/one-minute-workout/documentation/user_faq.md

 ## How do I set the timer?

 - The timer window opens after you sign up or log in
-- Insert the One-Minute-Workout schedule end values in the timer, hours (00 - 23) and minutes(00 - 59) in separate fields
+- Insert the One-Minute Workout schedule end values in the timer, hours (00 - 23) and minutes(00 - 59) in separate fields
 - Insert the workout schedule interval value, in minutes (1 - 180)
-- Click Apply timer button to save your One-Minute-Workout schedule
+- Click Apply timer button to save your One-Minute Workout schedule
-- Note that the One-Minute-Workout schedule maximum length is 24 hours and maximum interval 3 hours
+- Note that the One-Minute Workout schedule maximum length is 24 hours and maximum interval 3 hours

 ## How can I start the exercise?